 What is a reverse mortgage loan?

-A reverse mortgage is a loan that allows you to access a portion of your home equity and convert it into tax-free retirement funds.
-With this type of loan, you maintain the title to your home.
+A reverse mortgage is a loan that allows you to access a portion of your home equity without having to make monthly mortgage payments.1 With this type of loan, you maintain the title to your home.
 The loan typically becomes due when the last borrower(s) permanently leave the home.
 Provided the home is sold to repay the loan, the borrower will never owe more than the appraised value of the home.

 If no monthly payments are required, how is my reverse mortgage loan paid back?